backdrop-contrib/user_import/README.txt

 ********************************************************************
 PREREQUISITES:

-  Must have customized Profile fields already entered if data is to be imported into user profiles.
+  Must have customised Profile fields already entered if data is to be imported into user profiles.